WebAssembly/component-model/design/mvp/Explainer.md

 | `variant`                 | heterogeneous [tagged unions] of named `intertype` values |
 | `list`                    | homogeneous, variable-length [sequences] of `intertype` values |

+NaN values are canonicalized to a single value so that:
+1. consumers of NaN values are free to use the rest of the NaN payload for optimization purposes (like [NaN boxing]) without needing to worry about whether the NaN payload bits were significant; and
+2. producers of NaN values across component boundaries do not develop brittle assumptions that NaN payload bits are preserved by the other side (since they often aren't).

 The sets of values allowed for the remaining *specialized* interface types are defined by the following mapping:
 ```